 - Rustler 2-wheel drive with a brushed motor (maximum speed 55 km/h)

-- Rustler 2-wheel drive with a brushless motor, a ESC Velineon VXL and a stability management system Traxxas (TSM) (without battery and charger) (maximum speed 110 km/h)
+- Rustler 2-wheel drive with a brushless engine, a ESC Velineon VXL and a stability management system Traxxas (TSM) (without battery and charger) (maximum speed 110 km/h)

 The E-Revo is a powerful and robust truggy accessible to all riders, especially beginners.
 There are currently several variants of the traxxas E-Revo: